 The Company has multiple advanced iron ore projects and deposits in north-eastern Quebec and western Labrador, an area known as the "Labrador Trough", and in the James Bay Area in western Quebec.

-Over the past few years, the Company has identified about 11 billion tonnes inferred and 8.4 billion tonnes of measured and indicated iron ore resources and 17.7 million tonnes of high grade of 59.7% Fe Direct Shipping Ore ("DSO") reserves in the region and successfully established its position as the holder of one of the largest iron ore resources in the world, measured as attributable contained iron tonnes from estimated resources.
+The Company has established NI43-101 compliant resources in total at its five properties of 8.4 billion tonnes of measured and indicated resources and 11 billion tonnes of inferred resources.
+Included in these resources is 17.72 million tonnes of proven and probable reserves of high grade Direct Shipping Ore ("DSO") containing 59.71% Fe, located at its Joyce Lake DSO project.

+Century has successfully established its position as the holder of one of the largest iron ore resources in the world.

-While the Company is waiting for the recovery of the iron ore market before advancing its projects, the Company's mining team has been reviewing opportunities in the precious and base metal sectors.
-As part of this process, Century accumulated several exploration properties by acquiring them directly from the government through staking.
+While the Company waits for a sustained iron ore market recovery before advancing its projects, the Company's mining team has been reviewing opportunities in the precious and base metal sectors.